Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Implementation Details

 The best performance in the experiments presented in Section \ref{sec:experiments} was often obtained using a mixture of adversarial samples along with the original training data (called the natural samples) and their corresponding losses.
 This can be viewed as DRO over distribution neighborhoods of the form

 as we have

-The supremum over $Q$ on the right-hand side of \eqref{eq:DRO_adv+orig} can then be evaluated by the method discussed in Section \ref{sec:formal_derivation} and the resulting expression is used in what we call the $adv+nat$ methods.
-More specifically, the $adv_s$ variants refer to the use of adversarial samples constructed via the OT-regularized loss \eqref{eq:reg_loss_adv_samples} while $adv_{s,l}$ refers to the use of adversarial samples together with adversarial labels, both of which are constructed via the OT-regularized loss \eqref{eq:adv_s+l_loss}.
+The supremum over $Q$ on the right-hand side of \eqref{eq:DRO_adv+orig} can then be evaluated by the method discussed in Section \ref{sec:formal_derivation} and the resulting expression is used in what we call the $adv_s+nat$ methods.